This post may contain affiliate links. Read my disclosure policy.

-- Use one type of chocolate chips or up to three or four different types, including white, milk, semi-sweet, and dark.
+- Mix up the chocolate.
+Use one type of chocolate chips or up to three or four different types, including white, milk, semi-sweet, and dark.
 You can even try peanut butter chips or butterscotch chips.

-- Press marshmallows in the center to make Fluffernutter Cookies.
+- Add marshmallows.
+Press marshmallows in the center to make Fluffernutter Cookies.

-- Top each one with a Reese’s and make Peanut Butter Cup Cookies.
+- Add candy.
+Top each one with a Reese’s and make Peanut Butter Cup Cookies.

-- Make Peanut Butter Cookie Sandwiches with Nutella and marshmallow cream.
+- Use marshmallow cream.
+Make Peanut Butter Cookie Sandwiches with Nutella and marshmallow cream.
 Or add a smear of chocolate buttercream in between two cookies.